Skip to navigation | Skip to main content | Skip to footer

 Please note that if you are undertaking a study that uses a non-CE marked device, you may need approval from the Head of Clinical Engineering.

-The Clinical Trials team is drafting a number of new SOPs for medical devices that should be available in the next couple of months.
+The Clinical Trials team introduced new SOPs for medical devices.
 These include:

 - Good Documentation Practice